denisgasparoto-zz/java-petstore-restapi/README.md

   * ### Representations

-      All the input and output models are represented in JSON format.
+      All the input and output models are represented in JSON format

       * **Customer**